 Unlike with iPhones, on Android this can be replaced really easily by downloading a launcher app that opens up new visual styles, offers additional features, and allows you to tailor the look and feel of the layout to your own personal preference.

 One of the real advantages of launchers is that they give you the ability to keep your phone the same even if you move between different manufacturers.
-Many offer free versions with limited functionality but premium upgrades are usually cheap, plus they are non-destructive.
+Many offer free versions with limited functionality but premium upgrades are usually cheap.

 Cost: Free (£3.99/$4.99 for Prime Upgrade)